-The clerical basics program allows you to concentrate on developing the basic skills required of receptionists, file clerks, bookkeepers, typists, and employees in other related positions.
-Independent study and individualized instruction can give you a comprehensive review of keyboarding, filing, business English, mathematics, calculators, machine transcription, bookkeeping, and proofreading.
+The Clerical Basics program allows you to concentrate on developing the basic skills required of receptionists, file clerks, book-keepers, typists, and employees in other related positions.
+Independent study and individualized instruction can give you a comprehensive review of keyboarding, filing, business English, calculators, bookkeeping, and proofreading.
 The average length of time to complete the full program is two terms (22 weeks) if you attend 30 hours per week.
-If you wish to refresh specific skills, you may enroll on a weekly basis.
+If you wish to refresh specific skills, you may enroll in other electives as your schedule allows.